StrangerealIntel/CyberThreatIntel/Additional Analysis/Terraloader/02-01-20/Analysis.md

 }
 ```

 <h6>The third block is composed of five functions, the first two give the length of an object and the second to push an element in succession in the chosen array.
-The third allows to create an ability to search for a element in an array and get the index. </h6>
+The third allows to create an ability to search for an element in an array and get the index. </h6>

 ```javascript
 function get_length(arg) {return arg.length;}